Floer Cohomology and Higher Mutations: Classifying Rigid Broken Maps

 We denote the collection of discs in $\mathcal M_p(\R \pm i\e)$ that converges to the Reeb chord $\zeta$ in cylindrical coordinates as the notation $\mathcal{M}_p^{\zeta}(\gamma)$ is defined similarly.
 Clearly we have the following bijections by extending and restricting the maps,

-We will now prove the main theorem of the subsection, which shows that there is a bijection between the moduli spaces of rigid discs if we `flatten the curve' enough.
-More precisely, if we flatten $\R + i \e$ to the path $\gamma_N$ for a large $N$, counts of elementary discs don't change.
+We will now prove the main theorem of the subsection, which states that there is a bijection between the moduli spaces of rigid discs if we `flatten the curve'.
+More precisely, if we flatten $\R + i \e$ to an admissible path $\gamma_0$, counts of elementary discs don't change.